Ausdauersportler/GRML-FLASH/README.md

 `
 ## Working directory with persistence

 The tool supports persistence, i.e. dumps from your BIOS or video BIOS can be saved on the USB device in the particualar working directory as described below.
+Please note v2.0.0 has folder names changed from `Video` to `video` and `Firmware` to `firmware` (good old Unix habit).

 After booting configure the local keyboard and check for the working directory using the `lsblk` command.